v13abh/ansible-playbook-gitlab/README.md

 1. Clone this repo to a local folder.
 2. Copy `my-vars.default.yml` to `my-vars.yml` and insert your particulars.
+3. Execute the following command:
+	"ansible-galaxy install -r requirement.syml --force"
-3. Execute the following command: `ansible-playbook gitlab.yml`.
-(Add -vvv for verbose installation.)
+4. Execute the following command: `
+	"ansible-playbook gitlab.yml`.
+(Add -vvv for verbose installation.)"
-4. Point your browser to the URL configured in my-vars.yml.
+5. Point your browser to the URL configured in my-vars.yml.
 You will be prompted to change the password for the Root account.